 The Useless Web Index is the largest index of completely useless websites online.
 Even they have off days.

-When they can't find what your looking for it's ready with the perfect error page; a video of meerkats being meerkats and other amusing stuff.
+When they can't find what you're looking for, they're ready with the perfect error page; a video of meerkats being meerkats and other amusing stuff.

 13. Falvey Memorial Library